 Our regular boring beef tacos were anything but boring that night.
 And after dinner, I couldn’t stop thinking about that cheese.
 I wanted more.
 So much more.

-The next day I was heading to a friend’s house (this friend) to meet her brand new baby.
+The next day I was heading to a friend’s house to meet her brand new baby.
 I had offered to bring lunch and knew that I had to sneak in some queso fresco.
 I had no choice.

 I made a pasta salad (this pasta salad) with queso fresco in it.
 I also took a potato salad with Italian sausage in it (yes this potato salad really has sausage mixed into it and yes that means I can’t stop eating it until the bowl is empty and I find myself making more and eating that too) and some peaches.
 We had a nice visit, I got to snuggle a sweet new baby bundle and I found myself falling deeper under the spell of queso fresco.